FlockyChou/vtubing.info/before-starting/can-i-stream/understanding-your-hardware-limitations.md

 ## Summary

-I think before we get started on anything, we need to address the elephant in the room.
-Being able to run VTube Studio and being able to run VTube Studio, a game, and stream at the same time are two very different things.
+Before we get started on anything, we need to address the elephant in the room&mdash;being able to run VTube Studio and being able to run VTube Studio, a game, and stream at the same time are two very different things.

-While you can technically stream on your phone, laptop, or potato PC, your computer specs will determine your ability to VTube in general and what you can stream.
+While you can technically stream on your phone, laptop, or potato PC, in most cases, your computer specs will determine your ability to VTube in general and what you can stream.
 As games continue to require beefier hardware to run year after year, your computer's minimum requirements become more and more of a bottleneck for what your can feasibly stream.

 This section will go over what I would consider the minimum requirements for streaming, how to find out if you meet these requirements, and what you can do if you don't meet these requirements.